 More peripheral – but still important – features will also be checked on an interim service, from your windscreen wipers, to your horn, to your seat belts.

 You will be able to collect your car after its interim service, confident in the knowledge that your car is in the best possible condition for summer: beach ready, you might say!
+After all, nobody wants to be seen driving a wrecked car!
 If you want to get in touch with an autocentre then you must book your car servicing in Northampton from Calmac Autocentre.